hotarumoon/agenticAI-SmartContract-Coder_Auditer/README.md

 # AgenticAI Smart Contract Coder & Auditor

-A CrewAI-powered tool that uses AI agents to write and audit Solidity smart contracts.
+Implementation of AI agents that write and audit Solidity smart contracts using CrewAI.

 ## Overview